 The typical holding period for PE transactions in the Chinese market ranges from five to eight years, subject to the specific dynamics of each deal.
 Common exit routes for PE investors include IPOs (including backdoor listings), trade sales, share transfers, repurchase by controlling shareholders or redemption by target companies.
-As of the first quarter of 2021, the most common exit routes appear to be IPOs (which have recently increased significantly due to continuous reforms in the Chinese capital market) and share transfers.
+As of the first quarter of 2022, the most common exit routes remain IPOs (among which, IPOs in the domestic A-share market have seen an increase due to continuous reforms in the Chinese capital market, while those in foreign jurisdictions have declined) and share transfers.
 Considering the market and regulatory uncertainties associated with the listing process, a PE investor pursuing an IPO exit normally considers other exit alternatives at the same time, such as a trade sale, repurchase by major shareholders or redemption by target companies.